peterlasky/OverloadChallenge/README.md

 hadeeer98     :[2, 2, 2, 2, 2, 2, 2, 2, 2, 2] :[passed]  (elapsed: 0.3705 milliseconds)
 chezslice     :[16, 16, 16, 16, 16, 16, 16, 16, 16, 16] :[failed]  (elapsed: 0.0482 milliseconds)
 marcoshernanz :[2, 2, 2, 2, 2, 2, 2, 2, 2, 2] :[passed]  (elapsed: 0.2203 milliseconds)
+iron8kid:  # iron8kid took too long here, had to force break.
+Sorry, kid.
 ```

 </div>

-Why didn't *CS50* catch this?
-I'm wrong or they're wrong.

 ##### How the error was found and how it can slip by undetected

 (1) The `ac3` algorithm's result is *deterministic*.
 All the results above should be the same.
 That is, while python's under-the-hood ordering of `set`/`dict` items might vary the path of reductions of the solution space, the end result must be the same:  The remaining set of possible solutions after applying `ac3` must be the same for all correct implementations of `ac3` when applied to a particular puzzle.
 They weren't.
-However, some of the sample puzzles provided by *CS50* had multiple valid solutions.
+However, an incorrect `ac3` didn't prevent any of the student implementations from solving the puzzle.
 Rerunning the code multiple times makes this obvious.
 The student solvers were succeeding `ac3` because they could afford to eliminate a valid solution so long as there were valid ones remaining.

 (2) The generic `ac3` algorithm is defined to return `False` if and only if any one of the puzzle's several `Variable` domain spaces becomes empty.
 It will return `True` otherise, even if the `ac3` algorithm has incorrectly removed all possible, *assignable* words to a correct solution from any of the `Variable` objects.
 And, as suggested above, an incorrectly implemented `ac3` might remove the last valid solution (return `False`) or remove one of multiple valid solutions but leave other valid ones (return `True`).